way-cooler/way-cooler/README.md

 - i3-style tiling
   * Horizontal/vertical layouts
   * Nest containers with different layouts
+  * Floating windows per workspace
-- Client application support via an IPC
+- Client application support via the D-Bus IPC
   * See an example application [here](https://github.com/Immington-Industries/Way-Cooler-Example-Clients).
 It displays the tree in a somewhat organized format, and is actually really helpful for both debugging the tree and understanding how subcontainers work.
   * Enables dynamic configuration at runtime, without having to reload a configuration file
   * Allows extensions of the window manager to exist as separate programs talking over the IPC